ash141886/NonLinear-CausalInference/README.md

 # Causal Discovery Simulation Experiment

-This repository provides code for nonlinear causal inference using Generalized Additive Models (GAM) and the Hilbert-Schmidt Independence Criterion (HSIC), supporting both simulation and real data analysis.
+This repository provides code for nonlinear causal inference using Generalized Additive Models (GAM) and the Hilbert-Schmidt Independence Criterion (HSIC), supporting both simulation and real data analysis on the UCI Wine Quality datasets.

 ## Quick Start

-Copy and run the following code in your R console to clone the repository, install all required packages, and execute the analysis.
+Copy and run the following code in your R console to **clone the repository**, **install all required packages**, and execute the analysis.

-**For simulation, run the `run_main_simulated.R` script.
-For real data, run `run_main_real.R`.**
+# Clone repository, install all packages, and run any analysis (simulated, red, or white wine) in one go

 ```r
 if (!requireNamespace("git2r", quietly = TRUE)) install.packages("git2r")